Doing hands-on work to safeguard democracy

 The League of Women Voters of Seattle-King County, a nonpartisan political organization, encourages informed and active participation in government, works to increase understanding of major public policy issues and influences public policy through education and advocacy.

 The League is a volunteer, member-directed organization of men and women.
-Any citizen over 18 may become a member of the League.
+Any citizen over 18 years of age may become a voting member of the League.
+Non-voting memberships are available to all others.
 Joining the League of Women Voters of Seattle-King County automatically confers membership at state and national levels and with that membership comes the opportunity to work on local, state, regional and national issues.

 The League is Non-Partisan